jimcan92/weather-station/README.md

-# ESP32-Based Weather Station
+# SmartSkies: A Sustainable IoT Weather Station for Community-Based Climate

 This project is an ESP32-based weather station that measures and logs temperature, humidity, pressure, and rainfall data.
 The collected data is sent to Google Sheets using Google Apps Script.
+Additionally, a web feature using SvelteKit, Firebase, and DaisyUI is hosted for free at [espweather.vercel.app](https://espweather.vercel.app).

 ## Features